saxulum-legacy/saxulum-accessor/README.md

 ### Pros:

-- less code to write
+- less own code to write
-- less code to debug
+- less owm code to debug
 - scalar type hints
+- handles bidirection relations

 ### Cons:

 - no auto generation of `@method` phpdoc (not yet)
 - slower (no benchmark)
-- more complex code to debug
+- more complex to debug
 - `method_exists` does not work